 Students who have completed an AAS degree may elect to continue their education by completing a bachelor of technology (BT) degree.
 Another option available to students is to continue their training in Calgary, Canada, at the Southern Alberta Institute of Technology (SAIT).
 Students completing six classes at SAIT can qualify to sit for the Canadian Aircraft Maintenance Engineer license.

-The program is located in the newly renovated Hutchison Institute of Technology, minutes away from Fairbanks International Airport and the UAF main campus.
-With more than 12,000 square feet of shop, classroom, and office area, the space has been organized to give students every possible learning advantage.
+The program is located in the newly renovated UAF/CTC Aviation Hangar on the east ramp of the Fairbanks International Airport With more than 25,000 square feet of shop, classroom, and office area, the space has been organized to give students every possible learning advantage.
 The shops are designed to make work efficient, and the entire facility is equipped in keeping with the latest industry needs and practices.
 Class size is limited, to ensure individual instruction and attention.
 Instructors are all experienced aviation professionals.
 Not only do they have excellent technical skills and knowledge, but they also know how to communicate their knowledge and skills to students.

 Most aviation maintenance graduates choose to work in general aviation (small aircraft).
 Many have gone on to become lead mechanics, shop foremen, and directors of maintenance at various FAA Part 135 (Air Taxi) Operations.
 Local employers of UAF Community and Technical College graduates include Tanana Air Service, 40 Mile Air, LTD, Bering Air, Frontier Flying Service, North Slope Borough Search and Rescue, Everts Air Fuel, Northern Air Cargo, Larry's Flying Service, Wright's Air Service, Air Logistics, Tamarack Air LTD, Tundra Copters, and Warbelow's Air Service.